 I can answer that, but it’s probably not what she’s thinking of.

 A BIBLICAL LENS:

 I like how Kingsolver thinks.
-She sees something of the big picture.
-Understands how one thing affects another.
+She sees something of the big picture, understands how one thing affects another.
 If I could sit down with the author, I’d pick her brain, get to know her.
-But first, I’d make sure we were both comfortable and have ready some Café Bustelo to pour.
+But first, I’d make sure we were both comfortable and I’d have coffee ready to pour.